kora-projects/kora-docs/mkdocs/docs/en/documentation/database-cassandra.md

 ### Parameter { #parameter }

-If you want to convert the value of a query parameter manually, it is suggested to use `CassandraParameterColumnMapper`:
+If you want to convert the value of a query parameter manually, use `CassandraParameterColumnMapper<T>`.
+It receives `SettableByName<?>`, the parameter index, and the value from the repository method.

 ===! ":fontawesome-brands-java: `Java`"